telecombcn-dl/2017-dlsl/index.md

 ## Student Projects

-of the project corresponds to the single week of the course.
-Their slides and source code is available from their repos.
-If you are interested in hiring or contacting the students, some of them have provided their LinkedIn profiles from their project pages.
+Master and bachelor student developed during the week of the course a practical project.
+Summary slides and source code are publicly available.

 ### Master Students